Puqiyuan/apue/README.md

 notes about this project.
 If you feeling confuse any time, please check this README file carefully.

+Before you can successfully make, please create two directory, obj and bin.

 The project is the learning notes for the Advanced Programming in the UNIX Environment book.
 The project including all codes implement and solutions for exercise problems.
 The organization of the project is following the book by chapter, so every chapter have a